scefrom/cmos6502/README.md

 # CMOS6502

-CMOS6502 is a lightweight efficient MOS 6502 emulator written in C by the 15 yo me. (expect some C newbie stuff).
+CMOS6502 is a lightweight efficient MOS 6502 emulator written in C by the 15 yo me.

 It isn't cycles-accurate, and only has a clock() function which executes a single instruction.